 “Give me a minute.”
 I wasn’t planning to get up from the couch anytime soon.

 “We can do it here.
 I’ll be right back.”

 Yali came back wearing disposable gloves, carrying bandages and stuff.
-“Did you become a paramedic when I wasn't looking?”
+This was the Yali I knew – her hesitancy from earlier was gone.
+She moved like she knew what she was doing.
+“Did you become a paramedic when I wasn’t looking?”
 I teased.

 “Video tutorials,” murmured Yali.
 She handed me a piece of gauze.
 “If it’s still bleeding, I’ll want you to press this onto the wound.”
 She gave me a lopsided smile.
 “Now remove your pants.”